 By shifting the risk mechanism from individual consumer scoring to institutional salary deduction, NextPay structurally operates with bank-grade security.

 We modeled five macroeconomic stress cases to determine the breaking point of the business model.
-Because our net take rate per transaction is exceptionally high (65.4% margin), the model can absorb massive default spikes before generating an operating loss.
+Because our net take rate per transaction is exceptionally high, the model can absorb massive default spikes before generating an operating loss.

 | Stress Case Scenario | Default Rate | Y3 Adjusted Net Income | Assessment |